Cotopia-Inc/distributor-portal/README.md

 Overview
 --------
 This repository contains the Cotopia Distributor Presign Client — a lightweight, browser-based admin/client UI that demonstrates and exercises Cotopia’s presigned upload / presigned GET flow for attachments (images/videos) and a simple posts-and-replies workflow.
-The client is intended for use by authorized Cotopia Distributors and Recruited Distributors as part of the Cotopia Distributor Program and is provided subject to the Master Distribution / Reseller Licensing and Partnership Agreement and the applicable Product Agreement (see licensing and distribution section below).
+The client is intended for use by authorized Cotopia Distributors and Recruited Distributors as part of the Cotopia Distributor Program and is provided subject to the Master Distribution / Reseller Licensing and Distributorship Agreement and the applicable Product Agreement (see licensing and distribution section below).

 This README covers:
 - What the app is and does